Setup for Account Managers (Traditional)

 - Add customer-specific tracking fields at the Company level

 - Add an Opportunity Type to track Renewals/Up-sells

 Spiro VoIP Setup

-This is an easy one - your CSM will turn this on for you!
-If you haven't already discussed, please let them know which area code each individual would like to use for Spiro VoIP.
+This is an easy one: your CSM will turn this on for you!
+If you haven't already discussed it, please let them know which area code each individual would like to use for Spiro VoIP.
 A few things to consider:

 - It's best practice to turn on call recording if your locale allows for it.
 This not only will allow you to review phone calls after the fact, but also will allow Spiro to transcribe the phone calls and make them easier to search.

 - Set up your voicemail for Spiro - please reach out to your CSM to learn how to do this.